wanderwaltz/wanderwaltz.github.io/_posts/2022-02-21-UIResponder-notes.md

 ----

-### _Follow-up to the previous question.
-How exactly `UITouch` events are processed in the responder chain?
-Each `UIResponder` can handle touches.
+**Q: Follow-up to the previous question.
+How exactly UITouch events are processed in the responder chain?
+Each UIResponder can handle touches.
 Does this mean that touch handling always stops on the first responder object encountered?
-How does `pointInside` and `hitTest` fit into that scheme?_
+How does pointInside and hitTest fit into that scheme?**

 This is actually two separate questions for the price of one.